freitass/todo.txt-vim/README.markdown

 `due:`  : (Insert mode) Insert `due:` followed by the current date

 `DUE:`  : (Insert mode) Insert `DUE:` followed by the current date

+### Flexible File naming

+This plugin provides a Flexible file naming for todo.txt, all the following names are recognized as todo:

+        YYYY-MM-[Tt]odo.txt
+        YYYY-MM-DD[Tt]odo.txt
+        [Tt]odo-YYYY-MM.txt
+        [Tt]odo-YYYY-MM-DD.txt
+        [Tt]odo.txt
+        [Tt]oday.txt

+And obviously the same are recognize as done:

+        YYYY-MM-[Dd]one.txt
+        YYYY-MM-DD[Dd]one.txt
+        [Dd]one-YYYY-MM.txt
+        [Dd]one-YYYY-MM-DD.txt
+        [Dd]one.txt
+        [Dd]one-[Tt]oday.txt

+Moreover, remove complete tasks `<LocalLeader>D` moves the task to the done.txt file corresponding to the current todo.txt, aka if you are editing 2015-07-07-todo.txt, the done file while be 2015-07-07-done.txt.
+If you don't like this behavior, you can set the default done.txt name:

+    let g:TodoTxtForceDoneName='done.txt'

 ### Others